St. Aidan’s School celebrates 75th anniversary

 The St. Aidan’s School community in Williston Park, which is celebrating its 75th anniversary this academic year, will host a gala on Saturday, Jan.
 31.

-The kindergarten through eighth-grade Catholic school hosted a barbecue in September to kick off the festivities, and will have ce
+The kindergarten through eighth-grade Catholic school hosted a barbecue in Sept. to kick off the festivities and celebrated during Catholic Schools Week this month.

 “These kids are a family, it’s incredible to watch them,” Nora Grady, a parent on the 75th Anniversary Committee, said.
 “They spend a lot of time together, learning and praying together.
-I SOMETHING DROPPED that they feel like the school is a home away from home.”
+I think that they feel like the school is a home away from home.”

 Grady, former president of the St. Aidan’s school board, said the school is very family-oriented and many of the current students are second or third-generation.